puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

 export default Menu;
 ```
-- Make sure to restart the home and container apps.
+- Make sure to restart the shared, home and container apps.
 You container app should work fine, and you should be able to toggle the theme.

 ### Sharing global state using Redux Store
-- Install Redux libraries (RTK), and React Redux in all apps (some may not need one of them though)
+- Install Redux libraries - Redux Toolkit (RTK), and React Redux in all apps (some may not need one of them though)
 ```
 npm i @reduxjs/toolkit react-redux
 ```